Equilibrium stresses and rigidity for infinite tensegrities and frameworks

 A finite tensegrity in $\bR^d$ can be conceived of as a structure consisting of inextensible cables, incompressible struts and rigid bars, all of which are connected at their endpoints in the manner of a linearly embedded graph $G$.
 It is denoted as $G(p)$, where $p=\{p_1,\dots ,p_n\}$ is the embedding (or placement) of the vertices of $G$ and where it is understood that certain edges of $G$ correspond to cables, struts and bars, the so-called {members} of $G(p)$.
 Roth and Whiteley \cite{rot-whi} obtained a useful characterisation of their first-order rigidity, also known as infinitesimal rigidity (IR).
 This is given in terms of the existence of a proper equilibrium stress together with an evident necessary condition, namely that the structure with all members replaced by bars should be first-order rigid.
 See Theorem \ref{t:rothwhiteley}.
 We consider here countably infinite tensegrities and obtain generalisations of the Roth-Whiteley theorem with respect to first-order rigidity relative to asymptotically decaying motions, such as first-order $c_0$-rigidity, for velocity fields that tend to zero at infinity, and first-order $\ell^2$-rigidity, for finite energy velocity fields.
 In fact we consider first-order \emph{$\X$-rigidity}, the first-order rigidity with regard to velocity fields of $\X\otimes \bR^d$, where $\X$ is one of the classical Banach sequence spaces $\ell^q, 1\leq q<\infty$, or $c_0$.

 We also consider equilibrium stresses from the point of view of generalising the notion of prestress stability to countably infinite tensegrities and bar-joint frameworks.
 Recall that the {continuous rigidity} (CR) of a finite bar-joint framework requires that there are no nontrivial continuous motions $t\to p(t)$, for $ t\in[0,1]$, which preserve the length constraints on members.
 It is well-known that continuous rigidity is ensured by prestress stability (PS) and also by second order rigidity (2OR).
 The main references here are Connelly \cite{con-1980}, \cite{con-energy} and Connelly and Whiteley \cite{con-whi}.
 See also the more recent articles of Connelly and Gortler \cite{con-gor} and Holmes-Cerfon, Gortler and Theran \cite{hol-gor-the}.
 We give new short proofs of these implications which use only Connelly's stress energy function.
-The arguments also adapt readily to the countably infinite setting and our definitions of boundedly prestress stable (BPS) and boundedly smoothly rigid (BSR) and we obtain analogous implications.
+The arguments also adapt readily to the countably infinite setting and we obtain analogous implications for our definitions of bounded prestress stability (BPS) and a restricted form of continuous rigidity, namely \emph{directed continuous rigidity} (DCR).
+See Definition \ref{d:boundedlysmooth} and Remark \ref{r:CRandDCR}.
+This is of interest since, as shown in Section \ref{ss:examples}, infinitesimal rigidity does not imply continuous rigidity for infinite frameworks.

 In Section \ref{s:section1} we define tensegrities and their infinitesimal (first-order) flexes and give a proof of the Roth-Whiteley theorem.
 In Section 2 we consider countably infinite tensegrity frameworks noting first that the existence of a proper equilibrium stress need not certify first-order rigidity.
 On the other hand we show that the existence of a certain \emph{proper asymptotic equilibrium stress} (Definition \ref{d:aestress}) does imply first-order $\X$-rigidity.
 In Section 3, which is essentially independent of the previous sections, we consider prestress stability for infinite bar-joint frameworks.